LukasWallrich/personal_webpage/content/authors/lukas/_index.md

 ---
-bio: Researcher and educator with a focus on Open Science and social justice matter.
+bio: Researcher and educator with a focus on Open Science and social justice.
 education:
   courses:
   - course: PhD in Social Psychology